-Gardner (1985) defined that L2 motivation as a "combination of effort plus desire to achieve the goal of learning the language plus favorable attitudes toward learning the language." (p.10) The motivational theory named ARCS model describes motivational aspects and instructional design to
+Gardner (1985) defined that L2 motivation as a "combination of effort plus desire to achieve the goal of learning the language plus favorable attitudes toward learning the language." (p.10) The motivational theory named ARCS model describes motivational aspects and instructional design to sustain students' motivation to learn (Keller, 2000).
+Keller divided the model into attention (A), relevance (R), confidence (C) and satisfaction (S) which is based on motivational concepts and characteristics.
+Attention is to help to sustain students' attention and prevent them from tuning out.
+Relevance is to connect the learning content to learners' interests and styles.
+Confidence is to guide students to gain positive learning experience for success.
+Satisfaction is to grade learning outcome by providing intrinsic and extrinsic rewards.

 The two types of motivation are intrinsic motivation and extrinsic motivation.
-Intrinsic motivation uses self-determination theory which stresses that learner behaviours are self-determined and self-motivated (Moy, Renshaw & Davids, 2016).
+Intrinsic motivation uses self-determination theory which stresses that learner behaviors are self-determined and self-motivated (Moy, Renshaw & Davids, 2016).
 In contrast, extrinsic motivation expected external incentives (Schmid, & Whyte, 2014).
 According to Kuo and Chuang (2016), gamification can motivate and engage students in online academic learning.